Ariel Sharon - Yitzhak Kaduri

 An Associated Press report on 15 September 1982 stated:

-The investigative Kahan Commision (1982) found the Israeli Defence Forces indirectly responsible for the massacre, as the IDF held the area, and that no Israeli was directly responsible for the events which occured in the camps.
+The investigative Kahan Commision (1982) found the Israeli Defence Forces indirectly responsible for the massacre, as the IDF held the area, and that no Israeli was directly responsible for the events which occurred in the camps.

 Prime Minister Begin was found responsible for not exercising greater involvement and awareness in the matter of introducing the Phalangists into the camp.